faker-js/faker/docs/guide/usage.md

 ```

 ::: info Note
 It is highly recommended to use version tags when importing libraries in Deno, e.g: `import { faker } from "https://esm.sh/@faker-js/faker@v8.4.0"`.
-Add `?dts` to import with type definitions: `import { faker } from "https://esm.sh/@faker-js/faker@v8.4.0?dts"`.
 :::

 ### Alternative CDN links